-9 Medical Shows to Stream on Peacock
+12 Medical Shows to Stream on Peacock

 Content availability may vary over time.

-Whether you dream of throwing on a pair of scrubs and running through hospital hallways to save lives, or prefer to marvel at the superhuman abilities of the health-care heroes on the front lines, there are plenty of medical shows to watch on Peacock to get your fill.
+Whether you dream of throwing on a pair of scrubs and running through hospital hallways to save lives or prefer to marvel at the superhuman abilities of the health-care heroes on the front lines, there are plenty of medical shows to watch on Peacock to get your fill.

-1. St. Denis Medical (2024)
+1. St. Denis Medical (2024-present)

-St. Denis Medical premieres Nov 12 on NBC and next day on Peacock.
+Stream St. Denis Medical on Peacock.

-2. Bones (2005-2017)
+5. Bones (2005-2017)

 Forensic anthropologist Dr. Temperance Brennan (Emily Deschanel) teams up with FBI Special Agent Seeley Booth (David Boreanaz) to solve crimes in the Washington, D.C., area in this mysterious procedural.
 Brennan, who has the unique ability to read clues from human remains, and Booth, a former Army sniper who is skeptical of science when it comes to solving crimes, work together to catch killers over the show’s 12 seasons with palpable chemistry – both professionally and romantically.